BxCppDev/Bayeux/README.rst

        - with GDML support enabled
    -  ROOT 5.34.0 or higher: http://root.cern.ch

-For ease of use, LPC Caen provide the Cadfael SDK which bundles these libraries for easy use by Bayeux and clients of Bayeux.
+For ease of use, LPC Caen provides the Cadfael SDK which bundles these libraries for easy use by Bayeux and clients of Bayeux.
 You can use this bundle, or, at your discretion, your own, or system, installs of these packages.